dolphinxi/GIE-DBP/README.md

-# Robust Classification Decision Boundary Prediction via PDE-Governed Geometric Interface Evolution

-This repository provides the software and reproducibility assets for the paper **"Robust Classification Decision Boundary Prediction via PDE-Governed Geometric Interface Evolution"**.
+This repository provides the software and reproducibility assets.
 The implementation is organized around two stages:

 1. **Decision boundary inference**.
 2. **Classification decision**.